aptgraph/kohana-markdown/README.md

 3. ### Enable Markdown ###

-	In order to enable the markdown module, edit the application/bootstrap.php file and add and enable the markdown module.
+	In order to enable the markdown module, edit the application/bootstrap.php file and add and enable the markdown module within the `Kohana::modules` section of the bootstrap file.

 		'markdown'		=> MODPATH.'markdown',		// Markdown module